Senate Republicans Rebuke President On Syria And Afghanistan Policy

 After historic victories against ISIS, it’s time to bring our great young people home! pic.twitter.com/xoNjFzQFTp— Donald J. Trump (@realDonaldTrump) December 19, 2018

-That sudden declaration of a withdrawal from Syria — and Trump's claim of victory over ISIS — was news to American diplomats, military officers and lawmakers, who raised concerns that ISIS had not yet been defeated, and that the withdrawal would leave American allies in the lurch.
+That sudden declaration of a withdrawal from Syria — and Trump's claim of victory over ISIS — was news to American diplomats, military officers and lawmakers, who raised concerns that ISIS had not yet been defeated and that the withdrawal would leave U.S. allies in the lurch.

 Brett McGurk, the special presidential envoy for the global coalition to counter ISIS, and Secretary of Defense Jim Mattis both resigned shortly following Trump's announcement, protesting the sudden change in policy.

-"My views on treating allies with respect and also being clear-eyed about both malign actors and strategic competitors are strongly held," Mattis wrote in his letter to the president stepping down from his post in December.
+"My views on treating allies with respect and also being clear-eyed about both malign actors and strategic competitors are strongly held," Mattis wrote in his December resignation letter to the president.
 "You have the right to have a Secretary of Defense whose views are better aligned with yours on these and other subjects."

-Now it was the Senate's turn to put their rebuke on the record with Thursday's vote.
+With Thursday's vote, now it was the Senate's turn to put its rebuke on the record.

-McConnell's resolution urges the Trump administration to conduct a thorough review of its strategy in Syria, including an assessment of the risks of withdrawal; and calls upon the administration to certify the enduring defeat of al-Qaeda and ISIS before any significant withdrawal of U.S. forces from Syria or Afghanistan.
+McConnell's resolution urges the Trump administration to conduct a thorough review of its strategy regarding Syria, including an assessment of the risks of withdrawal, and calls on the administration to certify the enduring defeat of al-Qaida and ISIS before any significant withdrawal of U.S. forces from Syria or Afghanistan.

-"ISIS and Al Qaeda have yet to be defeated.
+"ISIS and al-Qaida have yet to be defeated.
 And American national security interests require continued commitment to our missions," McConnell said on the Senate floor.

 Republican Senators have been put in the uncomfortable position of chiding the president while simultaneously appearing to support him.
-It's a reflection of both Trump's unorthodox beliefs and his enduring popularity with the Republican base they both share.
+It is a reflection of both Trump's unorthodox beliefs and his enduring popularity with the Republican base they both share.

 Sen. James Risch, R-Idaho, the new chairman of the Senate Foreign Relations Committee, said that what the president had declared was just a "shorter" version of what the Senate was now passing.

-Asked by NPR whether the resolution was a rebuke of the president, Risch maintained, "No it isn't, because it's not."
+Asked by NPR whether the resolution was a rebuke of the president, Risch said, "No, it isn't, because it's not."

-"This is just a way of saying that we in the Congress... the military... and the president, agree," Sen. Jim Inhofe, R-Okla., the chairman of the Senate Armed Services Committee, told NPR.
+"This is just a way of saying that we in the Congress, ... the military ... and the president agree," Sen. Jim Inhofe, R-Okla., the chairman of the Senate Armed Services Committee, told NPR.
 "It's just another way of emphasizing something that people just don't understand."

 The vote on Syria is not the only example of Republican dissent regarding the administration's policies.
-GOP Sen. Mike Lee of Utah and Rep. Ken Buck of Colorado are helping lead an effort in both chambers on Capitol Hill to prevent the president from aiding to the Saudi-led intervention in Yemen.
+GOP Sen. Mike Lee of Utah and Rep. Ken Buck of Colorado are helping to lead an effort in both chambers on Capitol Hill to prevent the president from aiding the Saudi-led intervention in Yemen.

-There is bipartisan support for legislation that would direct the president to remove U.S. armed forces from the conflict in Yemen — the Senate voted 56-41 to end American military support to the Saudi-led coalition back in December.
+There is bipartisan support for legislation that would direct the president to remove U.S. armed forces from the conflict in Yemen — the Senate voted 56-41 back in December to end American military support to the Saudi-led coalition.

-Lee told NPR that some Republicans were brought on board "because of the separation of powers issue, others were perhaps... prompted a little bit more by — when they saw what happened with Mr. Khashoggi it cause them to lose a little bit of confidence in the fact that we're assisting the Kingdom of Saudi Arabia."
+Lee told NPR that some Republicans were brought on board "because of the separation-of-powers issue.
+Others were perhaps ... prompted a little bit more by — when they saw what happened with Mr. Khashoggi, it caused them to lose a little bit of confidence in the fact that we're assisting the Kingdom of Saudi Arabia."

 Thursday's vote is just the latest example of Republicans trying to corral a president whose instincts fall far outside what a more establishment GOP president would have preferred.

-On issues like NATO, on the murder of Saudi journalist Jamal Khashoggi, on Russia sanctions, on North Korea — Republican lawmakers have repeatedly stood up to the president on his national security policy.
+On issues like NATO, on the murder of Saudi journalist Jamal Khashoggi, on Russia sanctions, on North Korea, Republican lawmakers have repeatedly stood up to the president on his national security policy.